Skip to product information

 ⚖️ Weight: ± 255 grams

-The shape of the damaru has its roots in ancient India—where one side of the drum is considered to represent the masculine energy of method and the other the feminine energy of wisdom.
-The two sides of the drum together also represent relative and ultimate Bodhicitta, the spirit of enlightenment.
+The damaru's shape has its roots in ancient India, where one side of the drum is considered to represent the masculine energy of method and the other the feminine energy of wisdom.
+The two sides of the drum together also represent Bodhicitta, the ultimate and relative state of enlightenment.

-In the Tantric Buddhist ritual Chod, the drum instructs and reminds us of impermanence as the sound summons female deities called Dakinis.
+In the Buddhist tantric ritual Chod, the drum instructs and reminds us of impermanence while the sound summons the female deities called Dakinis.

-Another interpretation of the sound suggests that the drum represents the powers of the rhythm of the heartbeat.
+Another interpretation of the sound suggests that the drum represents the rhythmic powers of the heartbeat.

-In Hinduism, especially among devotees of Shiva, it is believed that Shiva's beating of a ritual drum produced the very first sound (nada).
+In Hinduism, particularly among devotees of Shiva, it is believed that the beating of a ritual drum by Shiva produced the very first sound (nada).
 This first sound was made in the void of nothingness.
 Shiva began his dance of creation to the rhythm of the drum.
 From his dance, the world was born.

 Features Origin & Symbolism Uses & Benefits

-Small drum with two sides, connected by a rope Buddhist ritual instrument, originating from Tibet and India Used in mantra recitation and spiritual rituals
+Small drum with two faces, connected by a rope Buddhist ritual instrument, originating from Tibet and India Used in the recitation of mantras and spiritual rituals

-Central wooden stick, decorated and hand-worked Symbol of union between sound and universal vibration Promotes concentration, meditation and spiritual elevation
+Central wooden stick, decorated and handcrafted Symbol of the union between sound and universal vibration Promotes concentration, meditation, and spiritual elevation

-Rope balls producing sound by rapid percussion Also called “begging drum” in tradition Brings a rhythmic and hypnotic sound
+String balls producing sound through rapid percussion Also called “beggar’s drum” in the tradition It provides a rhythmic and hypnotic sound

-Handcrafted, unique pieces Used by monks and yogis for centuries Suitable for yoga practitioners, meditation practitioners and collectors of sacred objects
+Handcrafted, unique pieces Used by monks and yogis for centuries Suitable for yoga practitioners, meditators, and collectors of sacred objects.

 View full details